eidsvold/1Z0-819-notes/README.md

 * A call to **_this()__** or **_super()_** inside a constructor, if any, **must** be the **first** statement.
 Of course _this()_ and _super()_ cannot be the first statement at the same time, meaning that we cannot call more than one constructor inside the body of another constructor.
 * Passing a _String_ parameter to a method and modifying the parameter won't change the original object as _String_ is immutable.
 * Unlike an object reference parameter that keeps the address of the passed-in argument, a primitive parameter stores a copy of the argument itself.
 Any changes made to this parameter only impact the copy, not the original value.
+* When a static field is declared as _final_, it must be set when the class is loaded.
+This can be dine by initializing the fielld at the declaration point or using a static initialization block.

 ### 8. Applying Encapsulation